Here’s a guide to abortion in Japan for foreigners. Read this detailed guide before you go through the surgical procedure of abortion in Japan.

 This is one dilemma I would never want to face in my life, especially when I am not on my home grounds.
 If, just in case, this scenario does happen with you, do not fret if you’re getting an abortion in Japan.

-How to get an abortion in Japan?
+How to get an abortion in Japan for foreigners?

 I have brought you all the information that you may need to combat this fear and to help you with the process.